ros2/ros2_documentation/source/Tutorials/Writing-A-Simple-Cpp-Publisher-And-Subscriber.rst

     class MinimalPublisher : public rclcpp::Node

 The public constructor names the node ``minimal_publisher`` and initializes ``count_`` to 0.
-Inside the braces of the constructor, the publisher is initialized with the ``String`` message type, the topic name ``topic``, and the required queue size to limit messages in the event of a backup.
+Inside the constructor, the publisher is initialized with the ``String`` message type, the topic name ``topic``, and the required queue size to limit messages in the event of a backup.
 Next, ``timer_`` is initialized, which binds the ``timer_callback`` function to the node to be executed twice a second.

 .. code-block:: C++